needle-mirror/com.unity.transport/Documentation~/workflow-client-server.md

 The goal is to make a remote `add` function.
 The flow will be: a client connects to the server, and sends a number, this number is then received by the server that adds another number to it and sends it back to the client.
 The client, upon receiving the number, disconnects and quits.

-Using the `INetworkDriver` to write client and server code is pretty similar between clients and servers, there are a few subtle differences that you can see demonstrated below.
+Using the `NetworkDriver` to write client and server code is pretty similar between clients and servers, there are a few subtle differences that you can see demonstrated below.

 ## Creating a Server